International Radio Broadcasting

-International Radio Broadcasting Radio and Digital Networks Executive Search Case History Review
+Radio and Digital Networks Executive Search Case History for an Executive Producer

 Public Radio International (PRI) has distinguished itself by producing, acquiring and distributing innovative content that enables U.S. audiences to "hear a different voice," bringing new voices and global perspectives to the public airwaves.
 Through partnerships with BBC World Service and station-based and independent producers, the Minneapolis-based network provides over 400 hours of programming each week, content that is broadcast and streamed online by over 800 PRI affiliates nationwide.
 Podcasts of PRI programs consistently rank in the top U.S. 100.
 PRI is also the managing partner of the satellite radio company American Public Radio LLC, established with Chicago Public Radio, WGBH Radio Boston and WNYC, New York Public Radio.
 PRI programming is available via XM Public Radio and Sirius Satellite Radio.